Glass Fusing, Slumping and Kiln Formed Work

 • practical experience

-• guidance on kilns and firings, where required
+• guidance on kilns and firings where needed

-It is a good idea to do some research beforehand and arrive with potential projects/ideas to develop in addition to those that will be suggested by your experienced and friendly tutor.
+It is a good idea to do some research beforehand and arrive with potential projects/ideas to develop in addition to those that will be suggested by your tutor.

-Please bring, a notepad, a pen, a pencil, a ruler. a rubber, a clean cotton tea towel and most importantly a fine waterproof marker pen (Sharpie) and dust mask.
-Safety goggles and aprons are available.
+Please bring some resources: a notepad, a pen, a pencil, a ruler. a rubber, a clean cotton tea towel and most importantly a fine waterproof marker pen (Sharpie), dust mask, safety goggles and an apron.

 Please note that all specialist tools and materials are provided for classroom use only.